Advanced mental health and psychiatry appointments

 Psychiatry that fits the Lagom philosophy

 At The Lagom Clinic, mental health care does not stop at symptom control.
 We look at the bigger picture: sleep, movement, stress, diet, alcohol, relationships, work patterns and general health.
-Sometimes medication is the right tool.
+Sometimes treatment is the right tool.
 Sometimes the problem is more complex.
 Usually, the best outcomes come from a plan that joins those things together.

 This is psychiatry that fits real life.